IJA-5/Archival-Resilience--Keeping-Time/README.md

 1. [RESEARCH](#RESEARCH)
    * What is time?
       * Definition
+      * facts about time
       * Questions about time
+      * how is time defined in culture?
    * NVV: Nederlands Verbond van Vakverenigingen
     * Who was the NVV?
     * What is a vakvereniging/vakbond?